dmlc/xgboost/multi-node/hadoop/README.md

 * Use rabit ```rabit_hadoop.py``` to submit training task to hadoop, and save the final model file.
 * Get the final model file from HDFS, and locally do prediction as well as visualization of model.

-XGBoost: Single machine verison vs Hadoop version
+Single machine vs Hadoop version
 ====
 If you have used xgboost (single machine version) before, this section will show you how to run xgboost on hadoop with a slight modification on conf file.
 * Hadoop version needs to set up how many slave nodes/machines/workers you would like to use at first.